ramyaaa58/CodeAlpha_chatbot/README.md

 # CodeAlpha_chatbot
 This project is a Basic Chatbot developed using Python as part of my internship.
-The chatbot is designed to interact with users by responding to simple questions and inputs in a conversational way.
+The chatbot is designed to interact with users by responding to simple questions and inputs in a conversational way.It uses basic Python concepts like conditions, loops, and user input to understand and reply to user messages.
+The project demonstrates how a simple chatbot works and how logic can be used to simulate conversation.